inweb3/chatWeb3/README.md

 )
 ```

+Note that any logger parameters passed in here will overwrite the global debug level.

-The log file is located under the `chatweb3/logs` directory.
+The log file is located under the `chatweb3/logs` directory by default and can be configured in `config.yaml`